storesafe/cordova-sqlite-storage/README.md

 - ~~The db version, display name, and size parameter values are not supported and will be ignored.~~ (No longer supported by the API)
 - Absolute and relative subdirectory path(s) are not tested or supported.
-- This plugin will not work before the callback for the 'deviceready' event has been fired, as described in **Usage**.
+- This plugin will not work before the callback for the 'deviceready' event has been fired, as described in [**Usage**](#usage).
 (This is consistent with the other Cordova plugins.)
-- Extremely large records are not supported by this plugin.
+- Some extremely large records may not work with this plugin version, especially on Android.
 It is recommended to store images and similar binary data in separate files.
-TBD: specify maximum record.
-For future consideration: support in a plugin version such as [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).
+A workaround for extra-large result data on Android is available in [`storesafe/cordova-plugin-sqlite-evplus-ext-common-free`](https://github.com/storesafe/cordova-plugin-sqlite-evplus-ext-common-free) (GPL v3 or commercial license terms).
 - This plugin version will not work within a web worker (not properly supported by the Cordova framework).
-Use within a web worker is supported for Android/iOS/macOS in [litehelpers / cordova-sqlite-evmax-ext-workers-legacy-build-free](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL or special premium commercial license terms).
+Use within a web worker is supported for Android/iOS/macOS in [`litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free`](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL v3 or special premium commercial license terms).
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ':memory:', ...})` is currently not supported.
 - The Android platform version cannot properly support more than 100 open database files due to the threading model used.
 - SQL error messages reported by Windows platform version are not consistent with Android/iOS/macOS platform versions.
-- UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken on iOS, macOS, and Android platform versions due to JSON issues reported in [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435) and [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57).
-This is fixed with a workaround for iOS/macOS in: [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) and [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms) as well as [litehelpers / cordova-sqlite-evmax-ext-workers-legacy-build-free](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL or premium commercial license terms).
+- UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken on iOS, macOS, and Android platform versions due to JSON issues reported in [`apache/cordova-ios#402`](https://github.com/apache/cordova-ios/issues/402) and [`cordova/cordova-discuss#57`](https://github.com/cordova/cordova-discuss/issues/57).
+This is fixed with a workaround for iOS/macOS in: [`litehelpers/Cordova-sqlite-evplus-legacy-free`](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) and [`litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free`](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL v3 or special commercial license terms) as well as [`litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free`](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL v3 or premium commercial license terms).
 - SELECT BLOB column value type is not supported consistently across all platforms (not supported on Windows).
 It is recommended to use the built-in HEX function to SELECT BLOB column data in hexadecimal format, working consistently across all platforms.
-As an alternative: SELECT BLOB in Base64 format is supported by [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license options).
+As an alternative: SELECT BLOB in Base64 format is supported by [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) (permissive license terms) and [`storesafe/cordova-sqlite-evcore-extbuild-free`](https://github.com/storesafe/cordova-sqlite-evcore-extbuild-free) (GPL v3 or commercial license options).
 - Database files with certain multi-byte UTF-8 characters are not tested and not expected to work consistently across all platform implementations.
 - Issues with UNICODE `\u0000` character (same as `\0`):
-  - Encoding issue reproduced on Android (default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation with [Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK)
+  - Encoding issue reproduced on Android (default [`Android-sqlite-connector`](https://github.com/liteglue/Android-sqlite-connector) implementation with [`Android-sqlite-ext-native-driver`](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK)
-  - Truncation in case of argument value with UNICODE `\u0000` character reproduced on (WebKit) Web SQL as well as plugin on Android (default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation with [Android-sqlite-ext-native-driver](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK) and Windows
+  - Truncation in case of argument value with UNICODE `\u0000` character reproduced on (WebKit) Web SQL as well as plugin on Android (default [`Android-sqlite-connector`](https://github.com/liteglue/Android-sqlite-connector) implementation with [`Android-sqlite-ext-native-driver`](https://github.com/brodybits/Android-sqlite-ext-native-driver), using Android NDK) and Windows
   - SQL error reported in case of inline value string with with UNICODE `\u0000` character on (WebKit) Web SQL, plugin on Android with use of the `androidDatabaseProvider: 'system'` setting, and plugin on _some_ other platforms
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - The iOS/macOS platform version uses a thread pool but with only one thread working at a time due to "synchronized" database access.
 - Some large query results may be slow, also due to the JSON implementation.
 - ATTACH to another database file is not supported by this version branch.
-Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms).
+Attach/detach is supported for Android, iOS, and macOS (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in [`litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free`](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL v3 or special commercial license terms).
 - UPDATE/DELETE with LIMIT or ORDER BY is not supported.
 - WITH clause is not supported on some older Android platform versions in case the `androidDatabaseProvider: 'system'` setting is used.
 - User-defined savepoints are not supported and not expected to be compatible with the transaction locking mechanism used by this plugin.
 In addition, the use of BEGIN/COMMIT/ROLLBACK statements is not supported.
-- Issues have been reported with using this plugin together with Crosswalk for Android, especially on `x86_64` CPU ([xpbrew/cordova-sqlite-storage#336](https://github.com/xpbrew/cordova-sqlite-storage/issues/336)).
-Please see [xpbrew/cordova-sqlite-storage#336 (comment)](https://github.com/xpbrew/cordova-sqlite-storage/issues/336#issuecomment-364752652) for workaround on x64 CPU.
+- Issues have been reported with using this plugin together with the now unsupported Crosswalk for Android, especially on `x86_64` CPU ([`storesafe/cordova-sqlite-storage#336`](https://github.com/storesafe/cordova-sqlite-storage/issues/336)).
+Please see [storesafe/cordova-sqlite-storage#336 (comment)](https://github.com/storesafe/cordova-sqlite-storage/issues/336#issuecomment-364752652) for workaround on x64 CPU.
 In addition it may be helpful to install Crosswalk as a plugin instead of using Crosswalk to create a project that will use this plugin.
-- Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object is NOT properly exported (ES5 feature).
-It is recommended to use [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) for SQLite database access with React Native Android/iOS instead.
+- Does not work with [`axemclion/react-native-cordova-plugin`](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object is NOT properly exported (ES5 feature).
+It is recommended to use [`andpor/react-native-sqlite-storage`](https://github.com/andpor/react-native-sqlite-storage) for SQLite database access with React Native Android/iOS instead.
-- Does not support named parameters (`?NNN`/`:AAA`/`@AAAA`/`$AAAA` parameter placeholders as documented in <https://www.sqlite.org/lang_expr.html#varparam> and <https://www.sqlite.org/c3ref/bind_blob.html>) ref: [xpbrew/cordova-sqlite-storage#717](https://github.com/xpbrew/cordova-sqlite-storage/issues/717)
+- Does not support named parameters (`?NNN`/`:AAA`/`@AAAA`/`$AAAA` parameter placeholders as documented in <https://www.sqlite.org/lang_expr.html#varparam> and <https://www.sqlite.org/c3ref/bind_blob.html>) ref: [`storesafe/cordova-sqlite-storage#717`](https://github.com/storesafe/cordova-sqlite-storage/issues/717)
-- User defined functions not supported, due to problems described in [xpbrew/cordova-sqlite-storage#741](https://github.com/xpbrew/cordova-sqlite-storage/issues/741)
+- User defined functions not supported, due to problems described in [`storesafe/cordova-sqlite-storage#741`](https://github.com/storesafe/cordova-sqlite-storage/issues/741)

-Additional limitations are tracked in [marked cordova-sqlite-storage doc-todo issues](https://github.com/xpbrew/cordova-sqlite-storage/issues?q=is%3Aissue+label%3Adoc-todo).
+Additional limitations are tracked in [marked cordova-sqlite-storage doc-todo issues](https://github.com/storesafe/cordova-sqlite-storage/issues?q=is%3Aissue+label%3Adoc-todo).

 <!-- END Other limitations -->